madrigals1/leetcode_bot/docs/README-Docker.md

 > On **Windows** and **MacOS**, Docker Compose is installed together with Docker.
 On Linux, it should be installed separately.

+(Optional) If you are going to use **PostgreSQL** or **MongoDB**, you will have to install them:
+- [PostgreSQL](https://www.postgresql.org/) - PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
+- [MongoDB](https://www.mongodb.com/) - MongoDB is a source-available cross-platform document-oriented database program.

+> You can use **SQLite3** as Database, this way you will not have to install anything.

 ## Installation

 Make a copy of `.env.example` file named `.env`